SebastianUA/terraform/aws/examples/glue/README.md

 - `glue_workflow_name` - The name you assign to this workflow. (`default = ""`)
 - `glue_workflow_description` - (Optional) Description of the workflow. (`default = null`)
 - `glue_workflow_default_run_properties` - (Optional) A map of default run properties for this workflow.
 These properties are passed to all jobs associated to the workflow. (`default = null`)
+- `glue_workflow_max_concurrent_runs` - (Optional) Prevents exceeding the maximum number of concurrent runs of any of the component jobs.
+If you leave this parameter blank, there is no limit to the number of concurrent workflow runs. (`default = null`)
 - `enable_glue_job` - Enable glue job usage (`default = False`)
 - `glue_job_name` - The name you assign to this job.
 It must be unique in your account. (`default = ""`)
 - `glue_job_role_arn` - The ARN of the IAM role associated with this job. (`default = null`)